JayeshYevale/Facility-location-optimization/README.md

 ### Solver

 Notebooks 2 and 3 use Gurobi.
-The `pip install gurobipy` package ships with a size-limited licence covering models up to 2,000 variables and 2,000 constraints — well beyond what these instances need — so no separate licence is required to reproduce the results.
+The `pip install gurobipy` package ships with a size-limited licence covering models up to 2,000 variables and 2,000 constraints, well beyond what these instances need, so no separate licence is required to reproduce the results.
 Notebook 1 uses only SciPy and needs no solver.

 Both mixed-integer models translate directly to `pulp` with CBC or to `python-mip` if you